harlyq/aframe-harlyq-components/components/aframe-simple-emitter-component/README.md

 **acceleration** : vec3 = `0 0 0`

 An option-range for the linear acceleration in meters per second squared along each axis.
-This can be a value, option or range e.g. `0 0 0` for 0 acceleration. `0 -1 0..0 -2 0` for an acceleration on the y-axis between -1 and -2 m/s^2.
+This can be a value, option or range e.g. `0 0 0` for 0 acceleration. `0 -1 0->0 -2 0` for an acceleration on the y-axis between -1 and -2 m/s^2.
 `1 2 3|4 5 6|-1 -2 -3` for accelerations of either 1 2 3 or 4 5 6 or -1 -2 -3 for each particle

 **angularAcceleration** : vec3 = `0 0 0`

 An option-range for the angular acceleration in degrees per second squared around each axis.
 This can be a value, option or range, e.g. `10 -20 330` is 10 deg/sec on the x-axis, -20 deg/sec on the y-axis and 330 deg/sec on the z-axis.
-`10 -10 0..20 -20 50` will picked a value between 10 and 20 for the x rotation, -10 and -20 for the y and 0 and 5 for the z. `0 0 0|10 0 0|0 10 0` will pick either 0 0 0 or 10 0 0 or 0 10 0 for each particle.
+`10 -10 0->20 -20 50` will picked a value between 10 and 20 for the x rotation, -10 and -20 for the y and 0 and 5 for the z. `0 0 0|10 0 0|0 10 0` will pick either 0 0 0 or 10 0 0 or 0 10 0 for each particle.

 **angularVelocity** : vec3 = `0 0 0`

 An option-range for the angular velocity in degrees per second around each axis.
 This can be a value, option or range, e.g. `10 -20 330` is 10 deg/sec on the x-axis, -20 deg/sec on the y-axis and 330 deg/sec on the z-axis.
-`10 -10 0..20 -20 50` will picked a value between 10 and 20 for the x rotation, -10 and -20 for the y and 0 and 5 for the z. `0 0 0|10 0 0|0 10 0` will pick either 0 0 0 or 10 0 0 or 0 10 0 for each particle.
+`10 -10 0->20 -20 50` will picked a value between 10 and 20 for the x rotation, -10 and -20 for the y and 0 and 5 for the z. `0 0 0|10 0 0|0 10 0` will pick either 0 0 0 or 10 0 0 or 0 10 0 for each particle.

 **colors** : color[] = `white`

 An over-time list of colors.
-Each element can be a value, option or range. e.g. `black,white` goes from black to white, `black..white` generates a random color for each particle, `black|white,red..green` starts each particle as either white or black, then transitions to a random color between orange and pink (this is a random color between the red, green and blue components of orange and pink)
+Each element can be a value, option or range. e.g. `black,white` goes from black to white, `black->white` generates a random color for each particle, `black|white,red->green` starts each particle as either white or black, then transitions to a random color between orange and pink (this is a random color between the red, green and blue components of orange and pink)

 **count** : number = `100`